 Spain is literally the wordl’s vineyard.
 Spain contains the largest area under vine in the world (969 million hectares) but small yields make it the second or third in volume every year, behind France and Italy.
 And if you look at the map, the yellow central area corresponds to Castilla La Mancha; only this small area accounts for 13,4% of the total world vineyard.
 You might be wondering which is the most widely planted grape in Spain; it is the white “airén”, followed by tempranillo, bobal, grenache noir, viura and monastrell.
 Outstanding figures, right?

-Now, let’s take a look to the map below, can you see the six arrows, two brown and four white?
-Those are the six wine regions visited with CÚRATE Trips until now (we are planning to extend it): Empordà, Jerez-Xérès-Sherry, Txakolina, Rioja, Ribera del Duero and Bierzo.
+On our CÚRATE Trips until now (we are planning to extend it) these are the wine regions from Spain visited: Empordà, Jerez-Xérès-Sherry, Txakolina, Rioja, Ribera del Duero and Bierzo.
 Let’s go more into detail.

 The extensive wine country is also encompassing 90 production areas with Protection Designation of Origin and 70 different appellations (DO’s), across a vast and complex geography that we will simplify.
 Just to let you know, Spain is the second most mountainous country in Europe after Switzerland, Sierra Nevada is the highest sky resort in Europe reaching 3.300 meters (10,826 feet) above the sea level and there are deserts too.
 With such a biodiversity and climate contrasts, from hostile environments to fertile lands, Spain presents one of the most suitable territories for vine growing.
 Let’s take a look to the most remarkable denominations of origin classified geographically: